michalp0lak/Selgen/README.md

   - **size** is size of evaluated area

-## Obtaining the application, technical and legal terms:
+## Obtaining the software, technical and legal terms:
-The application is written in Python.
+The software is written in Python.

-The application can be used without any charge upon obtaining license from the author.
+The software can be used without any charge upon obtaining license from the author.

-The licence can be obtained obtained by e-mail upon agreeing not to use the application for commercial purpose.
+The licence can be obtained by e-mail upon agreeing not to use the software for commercial purpose.

 After obtaining the license, the end-user will be provided (free of charge) with the link of Github repository of the project.